-Elementary and Secondary School

-- Practical archival work: observing and examining the written material. - Field work in a town or locality: historical field work methods; observing and examining monuments, objects, streets, buildings; preparing town and local educational trails; the role of local history or history of the locality. - Nature classes: visit to one of the homes of the Curricular and Extra-Curricular Activities Centre in Slovenia, practical work at the home, field work and practical work in a museum etc. - Computer work: making a multimedia presentation of field work (use of digital photographs, audio recordings and video footage) and making field worksheets for local history. - Project work: introductory presentation, project group work in the field, completing project work, a final presentation in a computer classroom and preparing an exhibition at the department.
+- group evaluation with presentation of reflection after the conclusion of practice at the faculty (10 hours).
+The entire teaching practice encompasses 390 hours of student work.
+Field Work in History in Elementary and Secondary School (5 ECTS) Contents: - Practical museum work: observing and examining the rooms, objects, pictorial and written material, and audio-visual material etc Practical archival work: observing and examining the written material Field work in a town or locality: historical field work methods; observing and examining monuments, objects, streets, buildings; preparing town and local educational trails; the role of local history or history of the locality Nature classes: visit to one of the homes of the Curricular and Extra-Curricular Activities Centre in Slovenia, practical work at the home, field work and practical work in a museum etc Computer work: making a multimedia presentation of field work (use of digital photographs, audio recordings and video footage) and making field worksheets for local history Project work: introductory presentation, project group work in the field, completing project work, a final presentation in a computer classroom and preparing an exhibition at the department.
+Full Prof. Danijela Trškan, Ph.D Master's Thesis Master's Thesis 1 (4 ECTS) Student thesis is produced under the supervision of the teacher.

-Master's Thesis

-Student thesis is produced under the supervision of the teacher.
 Master's thesis should include an introduction, a thesis, an overview of research on selected topics, theoretical frameworks, materials and methods for the analysis, interpretation of results, conclusion and reference literature and sources used.

-Master thesis can be also an independent researh work of student on the field of history didactics, which consists of empirical (5 ECTS) and teoretical work (19 ECTS).

-Master's thesis 1 in the first year involvea the title of the thesis.
+University teachers with habilitation, who are lecturers for the given study Master's Thesis 2 (8 ECTS) Master thesis can be also an independent researh work of student on the field of history didactics, which consists of empirical (5 ECTS) and teoretical work (19 ECTS). programme.
+Master's Thesis 3 (12 ECTS) Master's thesis 1 in the first year involvea the title of the thesis.
 Master's thesis 2 in the second year involves the disposition with collected sources in the third semester.
 Master's thesis 3 in the second year involves writing and defence of the master thesis in the forth semester.